willguxy/AutoAmex/README.md

 - create a calender event which triggers the above script
 - modify the event accordingly, repeat daily
 - and make sure your Mac is on during that time

+# file description
+- autoamex.py allows you to automatically add Amex offers in all of your accounts.
+Each card under a seperate account.
+Need "config.csv" to load up your login information
+- autoamexalloffers.py allows you to automatically retrieve all available offer under your accounts.
+Each card under a seperate account.
+Need "config.csv" to load up your login information (currently very lengthy output. this will be further optizimed in furture version)
+- autoamexbalance.py allows you to retrieve your payment due, current balance and pending transaction totals.
+Each card under a seperate account.
+Need "major.csv" to load up your login information. "major" means all of your major accounts, excluding autorized user logins please